slatwyezcky/dogrunner2dgame/README.md

 # Dog Runner 2D Game

 This repository contains a simple 2D platformer game built using JavaScript .
-In this game, you control an adorable dog as it navigates through various levels, collecting bones and avoiding obstacles.
+In this game, you control an adorable dog as it navigates through level with different enemies.

 ## Demo